opencadc/caom2proxy/base/README.rst

         raise NotImplementedError('GET observation')

-Collection proxies override the file in their image with the appropriate implementation.
+Collection proxies override the file in their image with their own implementation.

 To build at Docker image: